-When you’re running a startup company, things just work differently than they do in a more established one.
+When you’re running a startup, people work differently than they do in a more established company.
 You’re all in each other’s faces and spaces.
 You know almost everything your coworkers are doing at work, not to mention what’s going on in each other’s lives.
 And that intimacy often breeds strong camaraderie.

 But as you scale, it’s impossible to know everyone that thoroughly, to support them that closely, and to grow into your careers together the same way.
 But interpersonal connection and working in an environment that encourages growth are still critical, even when your colleagues are out of your sphere.